BAMresearch/aRTist-handbook/source/modules-imageviewer.rst

 Lower bar
 ---------

 **display range** indicates min. and max. grey value/thickness of the current image.
 If needed, you may change those values with your keyboard.
-Press Enter when finished.
+Press :kbd:`Enter` when finished.

 |16x16_optimize-contrast| Optimize display range (dependent on current image).